top of page

 Ecotherapy and Nature-Based Art Therapy

 Ecotherapy, or nature-based therapy, incorporates elements of the natural environment into the therapeutic process.
 Nature-based art therapy combines traditional art therapy techniques with outdoor activities, such as creating art in natural settings or using natural materials.
-This approach can enhance the therapeutic experience by connecting individuals with nature, reducing stress, and promoting mindfulness.
+This approach can enhance therapeutic experience by connecting individuals with nature, reducing stress, and promoting mindfulness.

 Culturally Sensitive Art Therapy